therajat08/rajatblog/content/blog/learning-react-styling-react-components-elements.md

 ## Using Radium for Media Querries

-We can even use media querries and keyframes usig Radium.
-However for using them we need anothe component. **StyleRoot**.
+We can even use media queries and keyframes using Radium.
+However for using them we need another component. **StyleRoot**.
 This can be imported from Radium only.
 Also we need to wrap our App div in StyleRoot tag in App.js.

 ```diff
   // Food.js